A Prefatory Note from Harold J. Spaeth, Distinguished University Professor, emeritus, Michigan State University;

 Do recognize, however, that the foregoing paragraph applies only to the issue(s) the Court addressed and not to the legal provisions decided by the Court.
 The latter were largely nonexistent before the end of the Civil War.
 These early legacy decisions generally rested either on the common law or judicial fiat.

-I wish to thank Professor Jeffrey Segal of the State University of New York at Stony Brook for his extremely valuable comments and suggestions on all phases and aspects of the database since its creation.
+I wish to thank my former student, Distinguished University Professor Jeffrey Segal of the State University of New York at Stony Brook for his extremely valuable comments and suggestions on all phases and aspects of the database since its inception in the early 1980's.
 I also thank Harriet Dhanak, the former programming and software specialist in the Department of Political Science at Michigan State University, for her expert guidance and assistance.
 Her successor, Lawrence Kestenbaum, continued and extended the stellar services on which I had become dependent.
-Most recently I have relied on the superb technical knowledge and skills of John Schwarz of the Michigan State University Institute for Political and Social Science Research and his successor, Jess Sprague.
+Most recently I have relied on the superb technical knowledge and skills of John Schwarz of the Michigan State University Institute for Political and Social Science Research and his talented successor, Jess Sprague.
 Professor Tim Hagle of the University of Iowa continues to systematically inform me of errors and missing data that I have overlooked.
 My former graduate students, now well tenured scholars--Sara C. Benesh and Wendy L. Martinek--have shepherded me through the more arcane byways of current versions of statistical software packages.
 And though this feature of the database is now passe, their previous assistance has been key.

-I also deeply appreciate the support provided me by the Michigan State University College of Law and that of Millie Shiraev of the University's Institute for Political and Social Science Research.
+I also deeply appreciate the support provided me by the Michigan State University College of Law and that of Milly Shiraev of the University's Institute for Political and Social Science Research.

 Three outstanding individuals are most responsible for this version of the database.
-Lee Epstein, whose wide-ranging scholarly productivity is unmatched in the world of judicial scholarship; Andrew D. Martin, former chair of the Department of Political Science, professor of law, and Director of the Center for Empirical Research in Law (CERL) at Washington University in St. Louis, and now Dean of the College of Art, Science, and letters at the University of Michigan, whose methodological competence knows no bounds; and Troy DeArmitt, Technology Director of CERL.
+Lee Epstein, whose wide-ranging scholarly productivity is unmatched in the world of judicial scholarship and effectively compliments her hard driving even-handed taskmastership; Andrew D. Martin, former chair of the Department of Political Science, professor of law, and Director of the Center for Empirical Research in Law (CERL) at Washington University in St. Louis, and now Dean of the College of Art, Science, and Letters at the University of Michigan, whose methodological competence knows no bounds; and Troy DeArmitt, Technology Director of CERL.
 Without his masterful skills the database would still be locked into its primitive pre-microcomputer and pre-internet structure.
-Its transformation into the marvelously designed and implemented database you have at hand is Troy's creation.
+Its transformation into the creatively designed and implemented database you have at hand is Troy's creation.

 Compilation of this database has been supported by grants from the National Science Foundation.
 Without its assistance, the database would not exist.